 level' walkways made it into a sink estate after problems with damp, infestation

-and electical faults led to half of its orginal residents moving out.
+and electrical faults led to half of its original residents moving out.

 High unemployment and insensitive policing led to considerable tension,

 and after Cynthia Jarrett died while police were searching her flat there